 This procedure is done to place the retina back into its proper position.
 It is used to try to restore vision.

 If your vision was good before the detachment, a successful operation usually restores vision to good levels.
 If vision was poor before the detachment, final visual return may be slow and remain incomplete after surgery.
 A peripheral retinal detachment will likely heal quicker than one that involves the macula (central retina) or a total detachment.

 The longer the retina has been detached, the less likely it is that vision will be restored.

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like:

 Factors that may increase the risk of complications include:

 You will have a comprehensive eye exam, likely including some or all of the following:

 You may also have a general medical exam prior to your surgery.
-This may include some or all of the following:

 You may have either a local or general anesthetic.
 Local anesthesia will be injected and numb the area.
 General anesthesia will make you sleep.
 The type of anesthesia used will depend on the type of procedure, your age, and other factors.

 There are several surgical options to repair retinal detachment.
 The most common are: